codemile/gems-web/README.md

 gems-web
 ========

-A small C# library for making web requests.
+Contains a few C# classes that assist in performing web requests for HTTP content.
+This includes enforcing politeness policy, and monitoring what web requests are performed.